visitscotland/vs-design-system/README.md

 # VisitScotland Design System

-This is the repository for the **VisitScotland Design System**, which is a heavily modified version of [Vue Design System](https://vueds.com).
-It works in the same way as Vue Design System, with some changes:
+This is the repository for the **VisitScotland Design System**, which is an implementation of [Vue Styleguidist](https://vue-styleguidist.github.io/) and was developed using [Vue Design System](https://vueds.com) as a starting point.
+Most of the original Vue Design System functionality should still work.
+However, the functionality of this package has been enhanced or modified in several areas:

-- The included components have been changed to suit VisitScotland's needs and have been moved into the `src/components` folder.
+- The included components have been changed to suit VisitScotland's needs and have been moved into subdirectories in the `src/components` folder.
-- Build scripts have been added (`npm run docs:remote`, `npm run styleguide:remote` or `npm run styleguide:remote:build`) to build the design system documentation using section content from a remote API.
+- Build scripts have been added (`yarn docs:remote`, `yarn styleguide:remote` or `yarn styleguide:remote:build`) to build the design system documentation using content from a remote API (Bloomreach Hippo CMS or Contentful).
 - Some bugs in VDS have been fixed.
-- The Color component has been modified.
+- The Color component has been enhanced with categories and accessibility checks.
 - A componentised version of the build has been created and is used as the primary build.
+- NPM has been replaced with Yarn package manager.
+- A Bloomreach Hippo CMS app has been added in the folder `hippo`, which acts as the source code for the CMS site to provide content to the design system.
+- The Bloomreach Hippo CMS app includes a `frontend` package that consumes the design system components for demo use in the Hippo CMS site.

 ## Getting started